upstage-org/upstage/docs/user_manual.rst

 Run an audio
 =============
 Click on the audio tool.
-The differents audio appear on an overlay.
-Click on the one you want to run the sound, it's a play button.
+The different audio appears on an overlay.
+Click on the one you want to run the sound; it's a play button.

 Pause an audio
 ==============